 Spicy Rice Pilaf is delicious any time and any season, but my family likes it best when the weather turns warm.
 This dish is good all by itself, or as an accompaniment to fish or pork.
-Beef, too, but we don’t eat all that much beef in my family.
-When the summer’s tomatoes are at their peak, my husband will cover his plate with tomato slices and spoon the pilaf over them all.
+Beef, too.
+When the summer’s tomatoes are at their peak, we cover our plates with tomato slices and spoon the pilaf over them all.

-1 cup uncooked rice (I always use brown rice, but long grain works well, too)
+- 1 cup uncooked rice (we use brown rice, but long grain works well, too)

 What to do:

 In a saucepan over medium heat, saute the onion in the oil until tender.
 Add the broth and the lentils; bring to a boil.
 Reduce heat; cover and simmer for 15 minutes.
 Stir in all the remaining ingredients and bring to a boil.
 Reduce heat, cover, and simmer for about 25 minutes or until the rice is tender.